 Position the inboard oil seal (34) in the intermediate housing bore with the lip positioned as shown in Figure 2.
-Press the oil seal into the housing until the face is just flush with the machined surface on the housing.
+Press the oil seal into the housing until the face is just flush with the machined surface of the intermediate.